 Dreaming of a “white Christmas”?
 Well, we’re dreaming of a “green holiday”.
-As the holiday season is upon us, keep in mind to simplify.
+As the holiday season is upon us, give the planet a gift and think sustainably.
 Allow the spirit of the holiday to envelop the warmth and joy synonymous with the season, like the smell of baking or the sounds of sleigh bells.
 Keeping things simple will reduce your holiday spending and possibly start a new green holiday tradition at your house.

 We’ve put together a few tips for eco-friendly holidays to keep the season filled with more joy than stress:

 A simple start.
 Don’t clutter your home with trendy decorations that scream commercialism.
 Choose a more subtle approach with a clean and natural look.
 Use decorations that are simple so you don’t spend endless hours setting them up and taking down.
 Modify your home by embellishing what you already have in place.
 Stick to the motto: less is more!

 Use nature’s offerings.
 Bring the outside in using decorations made of wood, burlap, and organic cotton.
 Gather boughs of pine to add fragrance and color to a centerpiece or fireplace mantel display.
 Add an earthy tone with burlap and cotton bows to accent wreaths and packages.
 Add elements of the natural world, like a bird nest or small twigs, to add interest and intrigue.

 Be tree savvy.
 Artificial trees used year after year seem like a good sustainable option, but according to a debate settled by the National Christmas Tree Association, they’re not as eco-friendly as you’d think.
 If you love the idea of a real tree, choose a local small tree farm to support the local economy.
 When the holiday is over, mulch the tree or donate to local organizations that will dispose of trees in an eco-friendly way.
 A potted tree is another great choice; they will live on long after the holiday.